UPPMAX/R-matlab-julia-HPC/docs-mk/matlab/load_runMatlab.md

 ### Exercises

 Try them yourself!
-Note that `$` indicates a bash prompt and `>>` indicates the Matlab prompt; those characters should not be included at the front of your input.
+Note that `$` indicates a bash prompt and `>>` indicates the MATLAB prompt; those characters should not be included at the front of your input.

 !!! example "**Challenge 1.** Load MATLAB in the terminal or GUI."